kobalski/Hazelcast_SecondLevelCache_modified/README.md

 Hazelcast_SecondLevelCache_modified
 ===================================

-#4017 issue of hazelcast reproduced.
+Issue 4017 of hazelcast reproduced.
 In order to reproduce the issue on Linux or Mac easily,

 1) Run the build-script <br>